The Last of Us season 2 is already confirmedJan 27 | 2 min read

 The programme ran for three series and viewers were won over by Alex and Gene’s odd working relationship.

-Watch all three seasons of Ashes to Ashes on Netflix, BBC iPlayer and BritBox.
+Watch all three seasons of Ashes to Ashes on BBC iPlayer.

 Spooks - Zoe Reynolds (2002-2004)